Korean, Edit

 ○ Acts upon cell release

-○ Neuraminidase breaks temporary (glycosidic) linkage
+○ Neuraminidase breaks the temporary (glycosidic) linkage

 ○ Differentiation of influenza viruses depends on the types of hemagglutinin and neuraminidase